ABLE Marine Energy Park Rosper Road, South Killingholme, Immingham DN40 3DZ

 To allow tenants to benefit from economies of scale by creating a truly integrated offshore wind cluster.

 To play a pivotal role in accelerating offshore wind installation rates and achieve vital cost reductions.

-Land is available for development immediately and the first quays will become available in 2016.
+Land is available for development immediately and the first quays are planned to become available in Q3 2023. .